Skip to main content

 For each language, you can set the name of the subdirectory.
 What you set will always appear immediately after your domain, so if you use fr for your French pages, the URL for the French version of your Product page will look something like www.example.com/fr/product/.

-If you recently published or unpublished a language in Transifex Live and it's not in the list, hit the Refresh Languages List button.
+If you recently published or unpublished a language in Transifex Live and it's not in the list, hit the Refresh Languages List button (note: your project's source language is also listed).

 WordPress-11.jpg#asset:2245